See other indications for REVLIMID:

 Females must not get pregnant:

 If you become pregnant while taking REVLIMID, stop taking it right away and call your healthcare provider.
-If your healthcare provider is not available, you can call Celgene Customer Care Center at 1-888-423-5436.
-Healthcare providers and patients should report all cases of pregnancy to:
+If your healthcare provider is not available, you can call the REMS Call Center at

 REVLIMID can pass into human semen:

 Men: If your female partner becomes pregnant, you should call your healthcare provider right away.